 Ideal Growing Zones for Grasses

 Both bermudagrass and centipedegrass are warm-season grass species.
-Bermudagrass grows in U.S. Department of Agriculture plant hardiness zones 7 through 10, while centipedegrass grows best in USDA zones 7 and 8.
+Most types of bermudagrass and centipedegrass grow in U.S. Department of Agriculture plant hardiness zones 7 through 10, although centipedegrass grows best in USDA zones 7 and 8.
 Bermudagrass does not tolerate shade as well as centipedegrass and other warm-season grasses; centipedegrass may succumb to salt spray and a lack of iron in the soil.

 Grass Species' Descriptions